-- (1) English Language Arts 30-1 - (2) Pure Mathematics 30 (for a major in Physical Education, one subject from Group A or C may be presented in lieu of Pure Mathematics 30). - (3) Two subjects from Group C (for a major in Computing Science, one subject from Group A may be presented in lieu of a second Group C subject; see additional requirements below for other specific majors and minors) - (4) One subject from Group A, B, C or Physical Education 30, Aboriginal Studies 30 or other approved 30-level subject.
+- (1) English Language Arts 30-1 - (2) Pure Mathematics 30 or Mathematics 30-1 (for a major in Physical Education, one subject from Group A or C may be presented in lieu of Pure Mathematics 30 or Mathematics 30-1.
+Only one of Mathematics 30-1 or Mathematics 30-2 may be presented for admission). - (3) Two subjects from Group C (for a major in Computing Science, one subject from Group A may be presented in lieu of a second Group C subject; see additional requirements below for other specific majors and minors) - (4) One subject from Group A, B, C or Physical Education 30, Aboriginal Studies 30 or other approved 30-level subject.